 Councillor for Fulford and Heslington

 Keith has a particular interest in education; in 2004 Keith qualified as a secondary school teacher and he has since worked at a number of North Yorkshire schools.
-In 2007 he was appointed to serve as York's Executive Member for Young People and Social Inclusion and after the 2011 elections in York Keith was the group spokesperson for education and young people.
+In 2007 he was appointed to serve as York's Executive Member for Young People and Social Inclusion.

 Since 2013, Keith has been the Leader of the Liberal Democrat Group at City of York Council.
-Additionally, he has wide experience in local government, including as a member of North Yorkshire Fire and Rescue Authority and nationally at the Local Government Association.
+He has wide experience in local government, including as a member of North Yorkshire Fire and Rescue Authority and at the Local Government Association.

 Outside of politics Keith enjoys being involved in a number of other community groups and in his spare time he enjoys playing squash and badminton.